peterdurham/code-boost/content/blog/apollo-server-setup/index.md

 &nbsp;

 We can now test out all three of our resolvers.
-Try out each of the following into the GraphQL playground and run the query
+Try out each of the following into the GraphQL playground.
+You can paste each query individually, however if you are new to GraphQL I suggest typing your queries in manually.
+At each level in a *query* or *mutation* you can hold `Ctrl + Space` (or `Shift + Space`) to open up a dropdown of options depending on where you are in the graph.
+You can also use `Ctrl + Enter` to run a query.

 ##### All Games Query